solter/pyTutorial/README.md

 ```
 This series of command should have done the following:

-1. printed the statement 'Hello world' to the screen
+1. printed the statement `Hello world` to the screen
-2. defined a variable a, storing the numerical value 2016
+2. defined a variable `a`, storing the numerical value `2016`
-3. printed the value of a (2016) to the screen
+3. printed the value of `a` (`2016`) to the screen
-4. defined the variable b, storing the string 'My first formatted statement in'
+4. defined the variable `b`, storing the string `'My first formatted statement in'`
-5. printed the statement 'My first formatted statement in 2016!'
+5. printed the statement `'My first formatted statement in 2016!'`

 Some quick notes: